JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Validation
+* Data pub definition: "There is, for some, also an implication that the information has been through a quality control process." \cite{swan_share_2008}

 ####Peer review
 * both the biggest factor in evaluating the trustworthiness of a dataset and the value on a CV